VLADISLAV008/Airbus-Ship-Detection-Challenge/README.md

 ![img.png](MyUNetModel.png)
 4. Then we train the instance segmentation model - Deep Watershed Transform , which will separate the ships using the semantic segmentation that the UNet model produces.
 To be done

-# Results
-Due to the small amount of RAM on the existing computer, the model was trained for a small number of neural network training iterations (10 epochs were carried out, each of which had 100 iterations for a batch of 32 images).
-As a result, the resulting model incorrectly does the semantic segmentation of images.

 # How can we try to improve the model
 1. Pretrain the encoder for classifying ships.
 And then do not change the encoder weights when training the segmentation model.